“We Plan, Mom’s Dementia Laughs”

 –English translation of the Yiddish proverb, adapted just for us

 My day-to-day caregiving plan generally consists of only a few priorities.
 Stay positive.
 Actively listen to Mom.
 And stay positive.
 I focus on these basics and fill in the blanks based on what a given day calls for.
-Rather than over engineer things, I’ve found this works best for me, and more importantly, for Mom.
+I’ve found this works best for me, and more importantly, for Mom.

 Mom’s Dementia Was Laughing